 Surrounding a force larger than your own is always a risky move, and in some places the Carthaginian line was only three ranks deep, meaning that the Romans could have broken out if they had charged at one of those spots.
 Instead they panicked, being a force of mostly green troops (after Ticinus, Trebia and Lake Trasimene, veteran soldiers were hard to come by).
 The rest of the battle was a massacre.
 Exaggerating their defeat, the Romans claimed to have lost 70,000 men, which was probably twice the real number.
 Nevertheless it was the worst defeat Rome ever suffered; those four legions were all but destroyed.(27)

-Cannae was the peak of Hannibal's career.
+Cannae was a brilliant example of how to envelop an army; generals have studied it since then, looking for ways to do the same thing in their battles.
 The road to Rome was now wide open, but he could not clinch his victory by taking the city because his army lacked the food and equipment for a long siege.
 His brilliant Numidian cavalry commander, Marhabal, urged him to attack anyway, promising that, "Within five days, you will take your dinner, in triumph, on the Capitol!"
 Hannibal refused, and a disgusted Marhabal said, "You know, Hannibal, how to win a fight.
 You do not know how to use your victory."